Paul's Gospel versus the Gospel of Jesus

-Peter thus was all about Jesus as Messiah, and the necessity of repentance.
+Peter thus was all about Jesus as Messiah, and the necessity of repentance from sin toward obedience.
 Nothing is mentioned that you must believe Jesus atoned or resurrected.
 The resurrection is mentioned as a blessing on them to turn them from sin.
 A sign to touch their conscience.
 However, Peter did not say it was a belief, which if held, along with atonement, would save you by the mere believing these facts are true.

 Philip likewise preached the Gospel of the Kingdom of God in Acts 8.
 Luke first records that Philip "preached Christ" (Messiah) unto a city of Samaria.
 (Acts 8:5.)
 The people "gave heed" to Philip's preaching.
 Then in verse 12 it says the people

 "believed Philip's preaching concerning the Kingdom of God and the name of Jesus Christ [and] they were baptized, both men and women."
 (Acts 8:12.)

 Nothing here is mentioned about Jesus' atonement or resurrection.